Wild Florida Photo

 Once opened, click on the right or left side of the images to scroll through the other images above.

-There are two varieties of coontie in Florida.
-The east coast shown here and the narrow-leaf form found in the western and southern peninsula.
-Coontie is also found in the southeastern coastal counties of Georgia, Puerto Rico, Cuba and the Dominican Republic.
+There are a number of varieties of coontie in Florida. in the northeast coast the leaves are boarder.
+The narrow-leaf forms are found closer to the west coast and both sides of the southern peninsula.
+Zamia integrifolia is also found in the southeastern coastal counties of Georgia and the Bahamas.

 Although poisonous, coontie was an important food source for the Seminoles and earlier Florida native tribes.
-Properly processed, the roots produced an edible flour -like starch.
+Properly processed, the tuber-like stem produced an edible flour-like starch.
 In the 1800's starch factories in South Florida contributed to the decline of the slow growing plant.